You can use the following methods to determine the length of an array in Bash:

 echo "The length of the indexed array is $length"

 In a similar manner, getting to know the length of a Bash Associative array is essential in working with data.
-On top of that, you can employ the methods above (length expression and looping methods) for array length calculation, and discussion on them is also the target of this upcoming feature.
+You can employ 2 methods ( using length expression and loops) for array length calculation which is also the target of this upcoming feature.

-Like the previous scope, you can simply use the length expressions to find the length of an associative array in Bash.
-In associative arrays, the items are stored in key-value pairs.
-Hence, the ${#array[@]} and ${#array[*]} expressions count the number of the key-value pairs which is exactly the length of the specified array.
+Like the previous scope, you can simply use the length expressions ${#array[@]} and ${#array[*]} to find the length of an associative array in Bash.
+In associative arrays, the items are stored in key-value pairs and the ${#array[@]} and ${#array[*]} expressions count the number of the key-value pairs which is exactly the length of the specified array.

 #!/bin/bash